noppingen/ESP8266-OctoPrint-Monitor/README.md

 ## Summary

 Code for a (very) basic OctoPrint monitor with a SSD1306 OLED display, displays job information when printing.
+Has basic support for NTP and time handling, but is unused in the code.

+Feel free to adopt to your needs.

 ## Copyright and sources